sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 <!-- trait ClipExt::fn get_property_layer -->
 The layer this clip lies in.

-If you want to connect to this property's `gobject::Object::notify` signal, you should connect to it with `g_signal_connect_after` since the signal emission may be stopped internally.
+If you want to connect to this property's `glib::object::Object::notify` signal, you should connect to it with `g_signal_connect_after` since the signal emission may be stopped internally.
 <!-- trait ClipExt::fn get_property_supported_formats -->